Optic neuropathy

 Optic neuropathy is damage to the optic nerve from any cause.
 The optic nerve is a bundle of millions of fibers in the retina that sends visual signals to the brain.
-[1].

 Damage and death of these nerve cells, or neurons, leads to characteristic features of optic neuropathy.
 The main symptom is loss of vision, with colors appearing subtly washed out in the affected eye.
 A pale disc is characteristic of long-standing optic neuropathy.
-In many cases, only one eye is affected and patients may not be aware of the loss of color vision until the doctor asks them to cover the healthy eye.
+In many cases, only one eye is affected and a person may not be aware of the loss of color vision until the examiner asks them to cover the healthy eye.

 Optic neuropathy is often called optic atrophy, to describe the loss of some or most of the fibers of the optic nerve.

+Signs and symptoms

+The main symptom is loss of vision, with colors appearing subtly washed out in the affected eye.

+In many cases, only one eye is affected and the person may not be aware of the loss of color vision until the examiner asks them to cover the healthy eye.
+People may also engage in "eccentric viewing" using peripheral vision to compensate for central vision loss characteristic in genetic, toxic, or nutritional optic neuropathy.

+On examination of the fundus, a pale optic disc is characteristic of long-standing optic neuropathy.